 Assets included in the Balance Sheet at current value are revalued regularly to ensure that their carrying amount is not materially different from their current value at the year end, but as a minimum every five years.
-For March 2024 a desktop valuation was carried out by Wilks Head and Eve LLP.
+For March 2025 valuation was carried out by Wilks Head and Eve LLP.